LDexter/DavinCC/README.md

 - [x] Risk-taking factor <span>&nbsp;</span> <img width="25px" src="https://github.com/LDexter/fontawesome/blob/main/DavinCC/dice.svg">

   - ChatGPT is famously certain on every single reply, with zero risk
-  - Davinci however, has a temperature floating point (0-1) for taking risks
+  - The models however, have a temperature floating point (0-1) for taking risks
   - Risk-taking produces the most unique and interesting replies
   - Produces results such as denying its AI state, valiantly defending itself as a human and randomly deciding to reply in code (results _will_ vary)